What Legal Options Do Mesothelioma Victims Have?

 Here’s how the asbestos trust funds process works:

-- Mesothelioma patients work with a lawyer to file a claim with the trust fund.
-This claim outlines how, when, and where the victim was exposed to asbestos and how this caused them to develop mesothelioma.
+- Mesothelioma patients work with a lawyer to file a trust fund claim.
+This claim outlines how, when, and where the patient was exposed to asbestos and how this caused them to develop mesothelioma.

 - The victim’s lawyer sends the claim to the board of trustees (those operating the trust fund).

-- The board of trustees reviews the claim and decides whether or not it is valid.
+- The board of trustees reviews the claim and awards compensation.

 As of today, more than 60 companies have established asbestos trust funds.
 Many mesothelioma victims qualify to file claims with multiple trusts.